MilanSkocic/codata/INSTALL.rst

 A Makefile is provided, which uses `fpm <https://fpm.fortran-lang.org>`_, for building the library.

-On windows, `msys2 <https://www.msys2.org>`_ needs to be installed the MSVC compiler for compiling the python wrapper.
+On windows, `msys2 <https://www.msys2.org>`_ needs to be installed.
+The MSVC compiler is only necessary for compiling the python wrapper.
+Add the msys2 binary (usually C:\msys64\usr\bin) to the path in order to be able to use make.

 On Darwin, the `gcc <https://formulae.brew.sh/formula/gcc>`_ toolchain needs to be installed.